There are three ways of paying for transport on London's buses, tube, trams and overground network these are Oyster Card, Contactless and Travelcard.

 The UK runs the roads like there own legalised money racket so it can sometimes be best avoided running and owning a car in London.
 If you don’t need a car but want to have access than it may be worth considering becoming a member of Zip Car or Bluecity.
 Buying a scooter can be both a way of saving money and time getting through traffic and is also a more viable option to find suitable and affordable parking.
 If you do decide to buy a car you will need to consider the following: Road tax, Car Maintenance, Insurance, Fuel, Speed/Parking Fines and other Parking costs (your council will charge an annual fee to park at your residence).
 It can be worth getting parking apps on your phone which will both remind you when your parking time is up as well as enable to pay for parking via your phone without journeying back to your car.
 Apps worth looking at are Appy Parking, Ringo Parking and Pay by Phone.

 Saving on Car Insurance

 If you have the unfortunate expenditure of a car, you will need insurance.
 Make sure you get the best deal as this can be expensive.
-If you have access to two personal addresses you can use, get quotes for both adresses as where you live can reduce your Insurance bill considerably.
-We suggest Confused and Compare the Market which compares quotes from over 130 different car insurance companies.
+If you have access to two personal addresses you can use, get quotes for both addresses as where you live can reduce your Insurance bill considerably.
+We suggest Confused and Hoppy which compares quotes from over 130 different car insurance companies.

 Uber is the cheapest taxi service available in London and you will need to download the App.
 If you don't have access to the App than look for local mini cab companies which will give you a fixed fare for your journey.
 Black Cabs are the most expensive of the three options but the only taxi's that can be hailed.